johnshiver/blog-hugo/content/posts/singly-linked-list.md

 +++
-title="Writing a Singly Linked List in Python" date=2017-01-04 author="John Shiver" tags=["python", "algorithms", "tutorial"]
+title = "Writing a Singly Linked List in Python" date = "2017-01-04" tags = ["python", "algorithms", "tutorial"]
-draft=false
 +++

 A lot of self-taught programmers don’t realize the importance of these concepts until they already have an interview lined up, and by then it’s already too late!
 I was fortunate enough to attend the Code Fellows Python Development Accelerator, where a section of the curriculum was dedicated to basic data structures and algorithms.
 But eight whirlwind weeks were not enough to solidify these concepts, so I thought it’d be beneficial, both for my own edification and for other budding Pythonistas, to write a series on basic data structures, starting with the linked list.